 The “Reauthorization Dashboard” shows which accounts are connected and which need to be reauthorized.

 Click “Check Status” to refresh the account and make sure the dashboard is showing the latest status.

 Step 1: Make sure you have the correct permissions to reauthorize the account.

-For Facebook pages and LinkedIn Company pages, you need to be an admin on the page.
+For Facebook pages, LinkedIn Company pages, and LinkedIn Showcase pages, you need to be an admin on the page.

 For Twitter, LinkedIn Personal, Instagram and Buffer accounts you need to log in to the correct social account in your browser.
 This means you need to have the credentials for the account.